 Savour the city's rich culture

-One of the most exciting experiences of Mumbai is exploring the different food experiences offered by the city.
+One of the most exciting experiences of Mumbai is exploring the different food experiences offered by the city, including non-vegetarian restaurants and best spots for biryani.
 Step outside your comfort zone and try out the local delicacies you find in street food stalls and restaurants, you won’t regret it.
 Ask advice from someone local to find out which ones are safest and will appeal most to you.

 Frequently asked questions about things Mumbai is famous for